 Safe Rooms Blog

-At Safe Rooms US our design meets and exceeds FEMA guidelines.
-We have also passed the Texas Tech Impact Test.
-When we install your Safe Room we use anchor bolts every 12″.
-Our Safe Room also has a steel floor and when we attach it to the slab it makes it a more secure hold.
-Each of our anchor bolts have 10,000 pounds of sheer strength.
+At Safe Rooms US our design has passed the Texas Tech Impact Test.
+They meet or exceeds FEMA guidelines.
+When we install your Steel Safe Room we use anchor bolts every 12″.
+Our Safe Rooms also have a steel floor.
+When we attach it to the slab it makes it a more secure hold.
+Each anchor bolt has 10,000 pounds of sheer strength.